avpripri/avpripri/README.md

 "N12345, emergency declared taxing from runway 24 via Alpha autonomously please clear all runways and taxiways and have emergency personnel available"

-The plane taxies to the tie down it started from, shuts down and waits as the ambulance pulls into the spot.
+The plane taxies to the ramp it started from, shuts down and waits as the ambulance pulls into the spot.
 The doors open and they rescue you from what could have been fatal in several ways.

 ## The pilot